Sean8690/Library-Management-System/README.md

 1- Install .NET CORE 3.1

-2- In appsettings.json set name of the serve
+2- In appsettings.json set name of the server

-3- Cd into Library then run dotnet run command
+3- Cd into Library then run `dotnet run` command